 What is a CSA?

 Community Supported Agriculture (CSA) is a relationship between a farmer and an eater.
-The consumer buys a portion of the harvest up front, providing the capital for seeds and other necessary inputs at the beginning of the season.
+A customer purchases a portion of the harvest up front, providing capital for seeds and other necessary inputs at the beginning of the year.
 These members receive a weekly share of the produce throughout the growing season.

 The benefits of a CSA are bountiful.
 Members receive the highest quality produce, foster a personal connection to their farmers, and directly contribute to their local economy.